JRL-CARI-CNR-UNIBS/vision_system/README.md

 Each contribution, especially about utilities, is really welcome ;).

+Feel free to open an issue if something is not working or if there can be some feature that can be useful.

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/JRL-CARI-CNR-UNIBS/vision_system/blob/main/LICENSE) file for details.